CompPhysics/ComputationalPhysics2/README.md

 * _Office hours_: TBA

 ## Practicalities
-This course will be delivered in a hybrid mode, with online and on site lectures and on site and online laboratory sessions.
-The first week (January 17-21) is fully digital and the computer lab and the lectures will be done via zoom.
+This course will be delivered in a hybrid mode, with online lectures and on site and online laboratory sessions.
+The first two weeks (January 17-28) is fully digital and the computer lab and the lectures will be done via zoom.

 1. Two lectures per week, spring semester, 10 ECTS.
 The lectures are presented in a hybrid mode.
 The lectures will be recorded and linked to this site and the official University of Oslo website for the course;
 2. Thre hours of laboratory sessions for work on computational projects and exercises.
 There will  also be fully digital laboratory sessions for those who cannot attend in person;